 Although the peninsula is home to impressive Port Arthur and has some fantastic wilderness areas, one of the best ways to really appreciate the coast is by taking a boat cruise from Port Arthur.
 A number of cruises also include transfers from Hobart.

 Cruises usually last around 3-4 hours and showcase the incredible Tasman Peninsula.
 The highest vertical sea cliffs in the Southern Hemisphere tower over you, while waterfalls, caves, arches, stacks, and other rock formations are all on display.
-And of course, there’s the incredible bird and sea life in the area: whales, dolphins, seals, eagles, falcons, cormorants and many more.
+And of course, there’s incredible bird and sea life in the area: whales, dolphins, seals, eagles, falcons, cormorants and many more.

-Roaring 40s Kayaking offers a Tasman Peninsular Kayak Tour is also a great way to explore the area and get up close to the amazing marine life.
+This Tasman Peninsular Kayak Tour is also a great way to explore the area and get up close to the amazing marine life.

 Port Arthur Convict Site

-One of the most popular day trips from Hobart is a visit to Port Arthur Convict Site, located on the Tasman Peninsula about 90 minutes drive south-east of Hobart.
+One of the most popular day trips from Hobart is a visit to the Port Arthur Convict Site, located on the Tasman Peninsula about 90 minutes drive south-east of Hobart.
 Port Arthur is the remains of a large prison complex that was set up in the 1830s to house misbehaving convicts.

 Port Arthur had a notorious reputation as a harsh prison, where inmates were heavily secured and forced to work hard labour jobs like construction, quarrying stone, and felling trees.
 Boys as young as nine were held at Port Arthur before the prison closed in the 1870s.

-These days, it’s on the UNESCO World Heritage List as one of the Australian Convict Sites, and is an excellent state of preservation.
+These days, it’s on the UNESCO World Heritage List as one of the Australian Convict Sites and is an excellent state of preservation.
 Highlights here include the mill building which dominates the landscape, but the ruined hospital and imposing stone church remains are also impressive sights.
 Other smaller buildings like administration offices, officers’ quarters and a guard tower still stand, and it’s a very rewarding place to spend a day exploring Australia’s unique convict heritage.